 13. Do: Save your swipe rights for those who deserve it

-I’ve mentioned the ELO score before; this score is a determining factor on what kind of people you get matched with.
+I’ve mentioned the ELO score before; this score is a determining factor in what kind of people you get matched with.
 Bottom line is, when you right-swipe too many people, you’re making Tinder think that your standards are very low.
 Don’t let this happen.
 Swipe right only when you find a person interesting and think something good might come out of connecting to them.

 14. Don’t: Ghost your matches

 If you’re hesitating because you don’t know the Tinder etiquette regarding who messages first, don’t worry about it.
 Just go ahead and take the first step.
-There is no rule that the guy has to text first.
-So, don’t ignore your matches, you don’t have to necessarily flirt with them but you can at least start talking to them.
+Don’t ignore your matches, you don’t have to necessarily flirt with them but you can at least start talking to them.
 The sensible dating app messaging etiquette dictates you connect with the person you matched with and have a nice chat.
 If you feel they are able to hold a worthwhile conversation, you shift it from virtual to the real world.

 15. Do: Be patient, you’ll get matched eventually

-Proper Tinder etiquette says that you should use a good opening line; a cheesy pick-up line works too.
+Proper Tinder etiquette says that you should use a good opening line; although cheesy pick-up lines sometimes work too.
 This is a lot more important than it seems.
-You’ve heard about how the first impression is the last?
-Well, while in a meeting, the way you carry yourself and your clothes create your 1st impression, on Tinder the way you initiate your conversation is that valuable 1st impression.
+You’ve heard about how the first impression is the last, right?
+Well, while in a meeting, the way you carry yourself and your clothes create your first impression, on Tinder the way you initiate your conversation is that valuable first impression.
 Trust me, you want it to be good.
 To help you, beginners, here are a few Tinder greetings:

 - Photo compliment